1. The right motivation

 Learning German takes a lot of time.
 But this is sometimes missing.
 Therefore use every opportunity to improve the language.
 You can use short breaks at work or wait at the stop to repeat vocabulary or grammar.
 Apps on your phone can be helpful.

 5. Dare to speak

-The most important thing to be fluent in German is to speak, speak and speak from the very beginning.
+The most important thing while you learn to speak in German is to talk, talk and talk from the very beginning.
 Find language partners in your language school or a tandem partner on the Internet.
 But also self-talks help you get the language in your head.
 Tell yourself what you have to do tomorrow or what you have experienced today.
 This can help make the language part of your everyday life.

 6. Do not be afraid of mistakes …

 … because you learn from mistakes.
 Nobody learns the theory and can speak fluent German.
 Learning a language is a process and in it is allowed to make mistakes.

 A new language like German, which is quite different from your mother tongue, may sound odd and difficult at first.
 The pronunciation can cause you problems.
 Therefore, listen carefully to German native speakers, e.g. on television or in movies.
 Watch how they move their lips and tongue and try to imitate them.
 You can find series and movies with German subtitles on Youtube, in the online media centers of German TV stations and especially for German learners on Deutsche Welle.

 The learning of vocabulary can be tedious and is also very difficult for many Germans.
 There are certain words that you simply cannot remember?
 Build rhymes and memory hooks.
 These can be a link between German and your mother tongue.